-Belfast area.
+This area is characterised by its relatively high demand, particularly in the Greater Belfast area.
 There are two large conventional power stations; Ballylumford near Larne and Kilroot near Carrickfergus.
 Wind generation makes up a small proportion of installed capacity.

 There is one cross-border connection on the 275 kV system, connecting Tandragee with Louth.
 The Moyle HVDC interconnector provides a connection between the 275 kV system near Ballylumford with the power system of Great Britain, via Scotland.
 There is strong 275 kV infrastructure in this area, with significant spare capacity for generation and demand.
-In contrast to the North and West area, demand is greater than generation in the South-East.